Skip to content

 For stdio mode inside Docker (Claude Desktop wraps the docker run in the MCP config), add -e SAP_TRANSPORT=stdio and use docker run -i --rm instead of -d.

-git clone (contributing to ARC-1)
+git clone (contributing or running from source)

 git clone https://github.com/marianfoo/arc-1.git